Akyo-Labs/MOWY/README.md

 **Conclusion**

-In essence, Plooty is more than just a platform; it's a revolution aiming to decentralize the creative and event industries in Africa.
+In essence, Plooty is more than just a platform; it's a revolution aiming to decentralize the creative and event industries.
 By giving power back to the creators, we strive to ensure that the digital age truly serves those who enrich our culture and color our world.
-Join us as we embark on this exciting journey to reshape the digital landscape of Africa's creative sector.
+Join us as we embark on this exciting journey to reshape the digital landscape of creative sector.